 Post-generic simvastatin market phase (2003-2011)

-The change in trend (β3) showed a significant increase in utilisation of generic simvastatin (Table 3) (with exception of generic simvastatin 10mg).
-There was aslo a significant negative impact on the level of utilisation (β2) of all strengths of Zocor® with significant negative impact on the trend of utilisation (β3) of all strengths of Zocor® and low doses of Lipitor® (10mg and 20mg).
-However, high dose lipitor® (40mg and 80mg) utilisation trend increased during this phase together with newly marketed Crestor®.
+The change in trend (β3) showed a significant increase in utilisation of generic simvastatin (Table 3) (with the exception of generic simvastatin 10mg).
+There was also a significant negative impact on the level (β2) and trend (β3) of utilisation of all strengths of Zocor® and low doses of Lipitor® (10mg and 20mg).
+The trend for high dose Lipitor® (40mg and 80mg) increased during this phase together with the newly marketed Crestor®.

 Post-generic atorvastatin market phase (2012-2015)

-Similarly, marketing of generic atorvastatin, which showed a significant increase in the utilisation trend (β5) (with exception of generic atorvastatin 10mg) and had a significant negative impact on the level of utilisation (β4) of all strengths of Lipitor®, Crestor® and low dose generic simvastatin with negative impact on the trend of utilisation (β5) of Lipitor®, Crestor® and generic simvastatin with negligible positive effect on Zocor® as a result of the very low volume of utilisation at that period (Table 3 and Figure 3).
+Once generic atorvastatin, was available, there was a significant increase in the utilisation trend (β5) (with exception of generic atorvastatin 10mg) which had a significant negative impact on the level of utilisation (β4) of all strengths of Lipitor®, Crestor® and low dose generic simvastatin with a negative impact on the trend of utilisation (β5) of Lipitor®, Crestor® and generic simvastatin.
+There was a negligible positive effect on Zocor® as a result of the very low volume of utilisation at that period (Table 3 and Figure 3).

 Table 4 shows the average strength of statins prescribed by year since 1998.
 The annual average strengths of prescribed simvastatin increased following the introduction of generic simvastatin.
 The annual average strengths of prescribed generic simvastatin were significantly higher than branded simvastatin (p<0.005).
 Similarly, the annual average strengths of prescribed atorvastatin increased following the introduction of generic atorvastatin and the annual strengths of generic atorvastatin were significantly higher than branded atorvastatin (p<0.05).
 The annual average strengths of Crestor® have remained stable since its introduction (Table 4).